neojski/smart-home/README.md

 The server is run using pm2 that's, in turn, started by systemd (http://pm2.keymetrics.io/docs/usage/startup).

-# Dev notes
+# Compilation

+- run build from vscode
-- useful commands are in package.json
+- then run ui-dev from package.json

 # Purifier